 Simplifying the way UBC buys and pays for goods and services.

 To address current issues and catch up with leading practices, UBC has embarked on a project to modernize procurement.
-The project began in the summer of 2016.
+The project began in the fall of 2016.
 It is led by Financial Operations in collaboration with faculties and administrative units across the University.

 As part of the Procurement Modernization project, Financial Operations has collaborated with faculty and administrative unit representatives from across the University to design and implement changes to improve procurement processes, guidelines and procedures, including: